deep-research/victorslibrary-gridsome/content/delusions-of-mystical-transcendence.md

 band: Reenchantment
 authors: ["Victor Fisher"]
 explicit: false
+type: Song

+description: |
-description: This song is inspired by the wicked powers of datura!
+  This song is inspired by the wicked powers of datura!

 recordings:
   - title: Delusions of Mystical Transcendence